 Adventure Island Belize – First Half Week

 PICTURE YOURSELF ON A BELIZE PRIVATE ISLAND, forgotten by the world.
+Spend 6 days in Belize on this private island paradise.
 No 24/7 news cycle, no schedules, no problems.
 It sounds like a dream, but you can experience it yourself on Long Caye at Glover’s Reef, one of the best beach resorts in Belize.